cDask/board_game_marketplace/README.md

 ### Wire frames

 Below are all the wire frames made at the start of the project.
-The design has changed slightly the how and why will be explained below each image.
+The design has changed slightly the how and why are explained below each image.

 #### Listings/Home page

 ![Listing/Home Page](./docs/Listings.png)

 The thing that has changed the most is the navbar.
-First of all the large user icon has been removed, the links has been reduced and shifted to be together at the top apart from the user which is still situated at the bottom.
+First of all the large user icon has been removed, the links has been reduced and shifted to be together at the top, apart from the user which is still situated at the bottom.
 As for the mobile view its stayed the same apart from changing some of the navigation option and the omission of a logo.

 Most of the these changes was to reduce clutter and make it more minimalist to both look at and design.
 The logo image was never implemented due to time constraints as had more pressing matters than design a logo.